 This is a fair question.
-You probably put a lot of time, effort, passion, and money into your website and think why can’t I just… put up a new photo, a new video, or a testimonial?
+Thinking of a new website can be daunting.
+You probably put a lot of time, effort, passion, and money into your website and think why can’t I just put up a new photo, a new video, or a testimonial?

 If it’s dollar-for-dollar, or slightly more expensive, starting a website from scratch might be cheaper and more beneficial for you.
 Here’s why:

 If you created your website several years ago, it may not be compatible with online searches from a smartphone.
-Is your website responsive from a small device?
+Is your website responsive from a small or mobile device?
+All new websites are created with mobile and tablet interfaces in mind.

 An SSL certificate shows that your website is encrypted for secure communication.
 If your website is not equipped with SSL protection, your visitors may receive a notification that it is not safe to be viewing or interacting with your site.